jcs-elpa/company-fuzzy/README.md

 ### 🔍 Prefix On Top

-If you wish the prefix matchs on top of all other selection, customize this variable to `t` like the line below.
+If you wish the prefix matechs on top of all other selections, customize this variable to `t` like the line below.

 ```el